 Seeing the big picture

-When I started out, I really wanted to do what she did.
-My sister made it look so easy at times, so I embarked on an adventure that started with downloading Photoshop and then finding some tutorials online.
+When I started out, I really wanted to do what my sister did.
+She made it look effortless sometimes, so I embarked on an adventure that started with downloading Photoshop and then finding some tutorials online.
 Turns out, you need a little bit of practice before your work is effortless.

-Even then, I was just messing around.
-To put it simply, my sister recently told me this: “Photoshop is a tool, not a profession.”
+Every time I stop practicing, it becomes a headache to start again.
+To put it simply, my sister once told me this: “Photoshop is a tool, not a profession.”

 Though the right tools are great, they don’t make you a pro.
 I encourage anyone to learn a new skill, but I ask you to recognize that there is a bigger picture.
 A great event photographer isn’t just your friend who can use a digital camera, it is someone who can anticipate something, react to it and see the end product while they are working.
 Experiencing the process makes the tools and tricks more important.